Low Income Rent to Own Homes: Rules Before You Sign

 For example, if your rent is $1,500 and $300 is applied toward ownership, you would build $10,800 in rent credits over three years.

-Rent-to-own is a practical option for buyers who have a stable income but cannot meet traditional lending requirements.
+Rent-to-own is a practical option for buyers with a stable income who cannot meet traditional lending requirements.
 These three examples show how it can work when finances are tight.

 1. No Down Payment, But Steady Income